keptn/lifecycle-toolkit/docs/docs/getting-started/observability.md

 ```

 After applying the `KeptnAppContext` to your cluster, you need to bump the version of your
-application by modifying your `app.yaml` and changing the `app.kubernetes.io/version` from
+application by modifying your `app.yaml` file and changing the
+value of the`app.kubernetes.io/version` field from
 `0.0.3` to `0.0.4` (or `keptn.sh/version` if you used the Keptn specific labels earlier).

-After this, you should be able to see that the `keptndemoapp` application trace
+After deploying the `KeptnAppContext` resource and re-deploying the application, you should be able
+to see the `keptndemoapp` application trace as well as the `nginx` workload trace
-as well as the `nginx` workload trace contain defined metadata as key-value attributes.
+contain the defined metadata as key-value attributes.

 ## Step 16: Link application traces through deployed versions

-To create connection between the traces of versions of your application, you can enrich the
+To create connections between the traces of versions of your application, you can enrich the
-`KeptnAppContext` resource with an
+`KeptnAppContext` resource with
 [Opentelemetry span links](https://opentelemetry.io/docs/concepts/signals/traces/#span-links).
-The span link you can retrieve from the JSON representation of the trace in Jeager, where
+You can retrieve the span link from the JSON representation of the trace in Jaeger, where
-it should look like the following:
+it has the following structure:

 ```yaml
 00-<trace-id>-<span-id>-01
 ```

-The resulting `KeptnAppContext` will look similar to the following:
+This span link needs to be added the the `KeptnAppContext`, which will ensure the connection
+between traces of different versions of the application.

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1beta1